 Nice, the second most popular tourist destination in France, after Paris, has a vast range of hotels and restaurants, catering to every budget, and the Nice Airport is the perfect gateway to the region, with a range of domestic and international flights, as well as easy access to surrounding areas like Monaco, Provence, and the islands of Corsica and Sardinia.

 President Obama’s nuclear agreement with Iran, which still faces hurdles at home, has brought a renewed interest in travel to the country, especially for those who want to see the country before sanctions are lifted and tourism increases.
-According to AFAR and Travel & Leisure there is no better time to consider travel to Iran than now.
+According to AFAR and Travel & Leisure, there is no better time to consider travel to Iran than now.

-If walking amongst the ruins of Persepolis, the Persian Empire’s capital and the rich blue-tiled Shah Mosque nearly void of other travelers, or shopping in the 15th century labyrinthe-like Tabriz Bazaar in search of the perfect carpet or spices, then Iran is your ideal destination.
+If walking amongst the ruins of Persepolis, the Persian Empire’s capital and the rich blue-tiled Shah Mosque nearly void of other travelers, or shopping in the 15th century labyrinth-like Tabriz Bazaar in search of the perfect carpet or spices, then Iran is your ideal destination.
 Iran possesses the third largest selection of UNESCO World Heritage Sites in Asia, offering a vast selection of sites for travelers.

 American travelers should be aware that the visa process can take up to 90 days and requires a confirmed itinerary from a tour provider, so plan accordingly.
 For those who love defying stereotypes and travel off the beaten path, Iran is definitely for you.